slint-ui/slint/docs/development.md

 The main library for the compiler for .slint.

-Nothing in there should depends on the runtime crates.
+Nothing in there should depend on the runtime crates.

 There is a **`test`** subdirectory that contains the syntax tests.
-These tests allow to test the proper error conditions.
+These tests allow you to test the proper error conditions.

 #### Runtime libraries